vpriem/ts-monorepo/packages/kafka-broker/README.md

 });
 ```

-This will create a default producer and a default consumer with the groupId `my-service.from-my-topic`.
+This will create a `default` producer to produce messages to the topic named `my-long-topic-name`
-Connections will be first started once published to `to-my-topic`
+and a consumer with the consumer group `my-service.from-my-topic` to consume from that topic.

-or the subscription `from-my-topic` is started.
+Connections are lazy and will be first established once published or subscribed.

 This is equivalent of doing: